MartinDC/Elementary/README.md

 ```

 # Words from the author
-I always been fascinated by the 'alive' nature presented by automatons and as such i wanted to investigate them further and made this.
+I always been fascinated by the 'alive' nature presented by automatons and as such i wanted to investigate them further.
+And voila!
+Elementary was born.
-The project is still in a very early state though, and much of it is only a thought in my head.
+With that said; the project is still in a very early state and much of it is only a thought in my head at this time.

 **BUT** - The image generation does work, so feel free to use it as you like.
 And if you are just starting out you can probably learn something from it!